AyoubAref/CTF-writeups/HC-CTF/Robin.md

 	(n-9816209)/r = 134636 + 128680r + 88r² + 51r³

 Now we know the values of n,p,q and the cipher text , and we want to know the value of flag, wich is the square root of the cipher text modulo n.

 So this challange is a [Rabin cryptosystem](https://en.wikipedia.org/wiki/Rabin_cryptosystem) challange

-The Decryption algorithm run as follow :
+Rabin cryptosystem decryption algorithm of runs as follow :

 1. Let's define cipher text as 'c'